-Ensuring the safety of warehouses is a priority for us, and thanks to our extensive experience we are well aware of how varied the design factors can be.
-We focus on delivering the highest durability, reliability and strength standards for structures in compliance with Polish and EU standards (Eurocodes).
+Ensuring the safety of warehouses is a priority for us and, thanks to our extensive experience, we are well aware of how varied the design factors can be.
+We focus on delivering the best-in-class durability, reliability and strength standards for structures in compliance with the Polish and EU standards (Eurocodes).

 Technical aspects of warehouse safety

-To ensure the highest level of safety, we consider a number of factors when designing halls.
-Decisions made at an early stage of the design process as well as those taken at the end of construction and the handover of the project have a key impact.
-You can always count on our technical support and advice.
+To ensure the highest safety level we consider a number of factors in the design of halls.
+This is primarily affected by the decisions made at an early stage of the design process, as well as those taken at the end of construction and the handover of the project.
+You can always rely on our technical support and advice.

-In technical terms, the safety of halls primarily depends on adopting safe parameters of the materials used, to account for the forces they are exposed to and the required strength.
+In technical terms, the safety of halls primarily depends on assuming safety factors of the materials used, to account for the forces they are exposed to and the required strength.
 Adopting a suitable structural system that takes into account the ground conditions and the performance characteristics of the building significantly affects the safety of a steel hall.
-Equally important is the right design.
+Proper design is also an important factor.

-We focus on the safety of the warehouse from the very beginning of a project, starting with choosing the right protection systems for load-bearing posts, supports and a number of other structural elements.
-High-contrast shields and barriers ensure protection against impact.
+We focus on the safety of the warehouse from the very beginning of a project, We focus on the safety of the warehouse from the very beginning of a project, starting with choosing the right protection systems for load-bearing columns, supports and a number of other structural elements.
+High-contrast guards and barriers ensure protection against impact.

 Fire safety of a production hall

-When analysing the methods of ensuring safety for the discussed types of structures, one should not neglect anti-corrosion protection and another key issue: fire safety of a production hall or warehouse.
+Analysing the ways of ensuring safety for the types of structures discussed, the corrosion protection and, another vital issue, the fire safety of a production hall or warehouse, must not be omitted.
 Engineering structures must be designed in such a way that in case of a fire: